finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-console.md

 - ZeroBraneStudio does not allow edits while the script is running in debug mode.
 If you make external edits while it is running, you can get out of sync with ZeroBraneStudio.
 - If your script contains the necessary extra code to trigger your IDE's debugger, you can initiate a debug session from the `Run Script` command of RGP Lua Console.
 More information about the extra code needed is at the [development environment](/docs/rgp-lua/development-environment) page.

+A particularly effective approach is to edit scripts with your IDE editor and use the console to trigger their execution.
+The console picks up saved changes from the IDE nearly instantaneously.
+This approach obviates the need to configure scripts in the [RGP Lua Configuration Window](/docs/rgp-lua/rgp-lua-configuration).
+Having both windows open side-by-side makes for very rapid code-and-test iteration.

 ---

 ### Preferences Dialog